uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

     * Loki Querying: Utilize the Loki API to query log data for patterns indicative of issues or anomalies.
 This requires crafting LogQL queries tailored to the types of issues Uyuni Health-Check-Tool aims to detect.
     * Alert Generation: Employ the Loki Ruler component to define alerting rules.
 These rules can be dynamically generated or updated based on the Uyuni Health-Check-Tool configuration, allowing for customizable alert conditions.

-* Implementing alerts and recommendations involves:
+* Implementing alerts and recommendations involve:
     * Defining LogQL Queries: Writing LogQL queries that match the relevant conditions.
     * Configuring Alert Rules: Using the Loki Ruler to define alert rules based on LogQL queries.
 These rules specify the conditions under which alerts should be triggered and the severity levels.
     * Setting Up Notification Channels: Configuring the notification channels to receive alerts.